alfredbaudisch/ecto_instashard/README.md

 config :chat_app, ecto_repos: []
 ```

-If you also have normal Ecto repositories in your application, you can configure and use then as you always do, example:
+If you also have normal Ecto repositories in your application, you can configure and use them as you always do, example:

 ```elixir
 config :chat_app, ecto_repos: [ChatApp.Repositories.Accounts]